PREVIOUS WORK

 The garment plays with excess, vulnerability and power, echoing Alok’s fearless gender expression.

-Reimagining dresses shaped by tradition as garments freed from it, allowed to move and transform.
+Reimagining dresses shaped by tradition, as garments freed from it, allowed to move and transform.